vipasha2003/BHARAT-INTERN---DATA-SCIENCE-PROJECTS/README.md

      11.Result visualization

 2) Titanic Classification :A machine learning model on the Titanic dataset to predict whether a passenger on the Titanic would have been survived or not using the passenger data.
-If you want more details then click on link.

 So the data has information about passengers on the Titanic, such as name , sex, age, survival, economic status(class), etc.